luckman212/screencapture-nag-remover/README.md

 macOS 15.1 made a change to replayd whereby upon each invocation of an app that requests ScreenCapture permission, the timestamp in the plist is overwritten with the current date/time.
 The net effect is that if you use an app once, and then don't use it again for >30 days, you will be nagged again, even if you had previously disabled the nag.

-v1.3.0 of this script added a workaround for this: an option to install a LaunchAgent which runs every 24h and keeps the timestamps updated, ensuring that nags are kept hidden even as apps are used or if your clock abruptly changes.
+v1.3.0 of this script added a workaround for this: an option to install a LaunchAgent which runs every 24h and keeps the timestamps updated.
+This ensures that nags are kept hidden even as apps are used or if your system clock abruptly changes.

 ## Setup